 - Be available to be pet by the victim to ease anxiousness in various settings, including law enforcement interviews, preparation for court testimony, and one-on-one meetings with advocates.

-The initial cost to launch this valuable new resource for our clients will be $9,500 for the first year.
 We need the community’s help to fund this.
 If you would like to contribute to this initiative, click the button below and select “Ranger’s Fund” from the drop-down menu.